pauliskra/paul-html-css/README.md

-#this is an html practice for class.
+# This is a css practice for class.

-By Paul Iskra, 9/10
+By Paul Iskra, 9/19

-Due September 15th.
+Due September 22nd.